sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 >__A word about SW context__
 > A human being can make an error (mistake), wich produces a defect (fault,bug) in the program, code, or in a document.
 If a defect in the code is executed, the system may fail to do what it must do (or do something it shouldn't) causing a failure.

+**SAFETY INTEGRITY** probability in a safety-system that the safety functions perform as intended in a defined enviroment under all defined conditions for a defined amount of time.

+**SAFETY INTEGRITY LEVEL** Level that qualifies the safety requirements and safety functions of a system.
+It is ranked on 4 levels being SIL4 the safest, and SIL1 the lowest safe.

+**SOFTWARE SAFETY INTEGRITY**: probability or measurment of the likehood in a electronic programmable system that its safety funtions  perform as intended in a defined enviroment under all defined conditions for a defined amount of time.

+**HARDWARE SAFETY INTEGRITY**: part of the system safety that depends in the random hardware failures that be hazarous.

 **RELIABILITY**: Is the probability that a piece of equipment or component will perform correctly its intended goal, inside the defined time, and under the correct enviroment.
 So Reliability is defined by the probability that for an given time interval [0,t], the systems performs ok, during all the time interval up to time t, starting working at time t=0.